boblzsurvivor-wq/Alliance-Information/pages/charter.md

 The Alliance exists to:

-- Dominate competitive events
+- Be competitive in events
-- Strengthen all members
+- Support and grow all members
-- Maintain strategic control
+- Maintain a strong and stable alliance
-- Operate as a unified force
+- Operate as a coordinated team
+- Create a fun and positive environment

 ---

+## CORE PRINCIPLE

+**Fun comes first.**

+We aim to be competitive, but not at the cost of enjoyment.
+A strong alliance is built on players who want to be here.

+---

 ## CORE VALUES

-- Loyalty
-- Discipline
+- Respect
 - Communication
-- Organization
-- Respect
 - Accountability
+- Teamwork
+- Consistency
+- Enjoyment

 ---